Quantile Regression with Censoring and Endogeneity: Introduction

 \subsection{Literature review.}

 There is an extensive previous literature on the control variable approach to deal with endogeneity in models without censoring.
-Hausman (1978) and Wooldridge (2010) discussed parametric triangular linear and nonlinear models. \ Newey, Powell, and Vella (1999) described the use of this approach in nonparametric triangular systems of equations for the conditional mean, but limited the analysis to models with additive errors both in the first and the second stage. \ Lee (2007) set forth an estimation strategy using a control variable approach for a triangular system of equations for conditional quantiles with an additive nonparametric first stage. \ Imbens and Newey (2002, 2009) extended the analysis to triangular nonseparable models with nonadditive error terms in both the first and second stage.
+Hausman (1978) and Wooldridge (2010) discussed parametric triangular linear and nonlinear models. \ Newey, Powell, and Vella (1999) described the use of this approach in nonparametric triangular systems of equations for the conditional mean, but limited the analysis to models with additive unobservables both in the first and the second stage. \ Blundell and Powell (2004) and Rothe (2009) applied the control variable approach to semiparametric binary response models. \ Lee (2007) set forth an estimation strategy using a control variable approach for a triangular system of equations for conditional quantiles with an additive nonparametric first stage. \ Imbens and Newey (2002, 2009) extended the analysis to triangular nonseparable models with nonadditive unobservables in both the first and second stage.
 They focused on identification and nonparametric estimation rates for average, quantile and policy effects.
-Our paper complements Imbens and Newey (2002, 2009) by providing inference methods and allowing for censoring. \ Chesher (2003) and Jun (2009) considered local identification and semiparametric estimation of uncensored triangular quantile regression models with a nonseparable control variable. \ Relative to CQIV, these local methods impose less structure in the model at the cost of slower rates of convergence in estimation. \ While the previous papers focused on triangular models, Blundell and Matzkin (2010) have recently derived conditions for the existence of control variables in nonseparable simultaneous equations models. \ We refer also to Matzkin (2007) for an excellent comprehensive review of results on nonparametric identification of triangular and simultaneous equations models.
+Our paper complements Imbens and Newey (2002, 2009) by providing inference methods and allowing for censoring. \ Chesher (2003) and Jun (2009) considered local identification and semiparametric estimation of uncensored triangular quantile regression models with a nonseparable control variable. \ Relative to CQIV, these methods have the advantage that they impose less structure in the model at the cost of slower rates of convergence in estimation.
+In particular, they leave the dependence on the control variable unspecified, whereas CQIV uses a flexible parametric specification. \ While the previous papers focused on triangular models, Blundell and Matzkin (2010) have recently derived conditions for the existence of control variables in nonseparable simultaneous equations models. \ We refer also to Blundell and Powell (2003) and Matzkin (2007) for excellent comprehensive reviews of results on semi and nonparametric identification and estimation of triangular and simultaneous equations models.